Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-15-logical-operators.md

     }
 ```

-All we changed in this scenario is the last else if and as long x,y or diameter isn't equal to their respective number, then the variable resets.
+All we changed in this scenario is the last else if and as long x,y, or diameter isn't equal to their respective number, then the variable resets.